In this article

 How to enforce your expense policy with corporate cards

-Your corporate card policy should be easily understandable so that employees know which expenses are allowed and how to report them, if necessary.
+Your corporate card policy should be simple and clear so employees know which expenses they’re allowed to make and how to report them, if necessary.

-Ideally, your corporate card should use automation to enforce your expense policy—this means setting up custom card spending limits and category or merchant controls.
-You'll also want a card that automatically tracks these expenses by category and reports them to you in real-time.
+Ideally, your corporate card should use automation to enforce your expense policy.
+This means setting up custom card spending limits and category or merchant controls.
+You'll also want a card that automatically tracks expenses by category and reports them to you in real time.

 Here's a full list of features you should look for in a corporate card to help you enforce your expense policy: